ionos-deploy-now/documentation/content/docs/from-repo.md

 # From existing repository

-If you want to deploy an existing repository, simply create a new project in Deploy Now and follow the wizard.
+Allready have an existing project you wish to set up?
+Simply create a new deployment by following our wizard.

+*Not what you are looking for?
+[Start from a sample](/docs/from-sample/) or [start from the command line](/docs/from-cmd-line/).*

 1. **Connect your GitHub account**